 The Government website may also help you www.gov.uk

 Please try to provide as much evidence as possible to support your case.
 You will be allowed to:

 • present anything that you believe will help your case, such as photographs or plans; and

 • call witnesses.

-We expect you and the valuation officer or listing officer to have discussed beforehand any evidence that each of you will present at the hearing.
-It is best if both of you exchange your evidence before the day so that there are no surprises at the hearing, otherwise your case may need to be adjourned to a later date.
+You and the VOA listing officer should have discussed beforehand any evidence that each of you will present at the hearing.
+It is best for everyone if there are no surprises at the hearing, otherwise your case may need to be adjourned to a later date.

 You may want to continue talking to the VOA about their decision notice to see if you can reach a settlement with them.
 If you do reach an agreement, please let us know.